nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user enters the command, eg. `aetd eid/100 n/Software Engineering`.
 It represents that the employee with ID 100 is supposed to be added to the Software Engineering department.
-2. The parser instantiates a new `Id` and `DepartmentName` object constructed from the input of arguments `eid/` and `n/` respectively.
+2. The parser instantiate a new `Id` and `DepartmentName` object constructed from the input of arguments `eid/` and `n/` respectively.
 3. The command is executed.
 It first tries to find the employee with ID 100 and department called Software Engineering.
 4. If the employee and department exists, the command checks if the same employee exists in the department.
 5. If there is no duplicate employee in the department, the model adds the employee to the department.